HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 ## 1\.
 Have you been able to keep all unit and integration tests from your test plan?

--   Fo front end developement, we have been capable of keeping pace with creating tests as we develop each part of the front end code.
+-   For frontend developement, we have been capable of keeping pace with creating tests as we develop each part of the front end code.
 Nothing major has slowed us down.

--   For backend development, we have been able to create tests immediately and tests, such as for new api such as profile.
-However we sometimes had to put to the side the tests till after we had our api's fully connected with front end, as that was our major focus for this sprint.
+-   For backend development, we have been able to create tests immediately and tests such as for new a API like profile.
+However we sometimes had to put to the side the tests till after we had our API's fully connected with front end, as that was our major focus for this sprint.

 ## 2\.
 Have you created different test plans for different release types?
 Explain.

--   The front end still has the same testing plan we decided in our earlier sprint, and have been folowing that for this sprint.
+-   The front end still has the same testing plan we decided in our earlier sprint, and have been following that for this sprint.

--   For the backend, We have been mostly following the same testing plan as the previous sprint, but sometimes had to put it to the side to get everything working first.
+-   For the backend, we have been mostly following the same testing plan as the previous sprint, but sometimes had to put it to the side to get everything working first.